FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

        increased by 0.001 for that grid element for the next timestep (see comment 3).

-       The increased n-values are reported in the ROUGH.OUT and FPLAIN.RGH files (see comments 3 and 4).
+       The increased n-values are reported in the ROUGH.OUT and FPLAIN.RGH files\.

+       (see comments 3 and 4).

    * - GRAPTIM
      - r